DJ Sun

 Andre J. E. Sam-Sin (born January 19, 1966), known professionally as DJ SUN, is a Dutch-born American record producer and DJ.
 He is one of the most prolific musicians in Houston, having secured his position as the top-ranked DJ and as the owner/operator of the popular live music venue The Flat.

 Early life

 DJ Sun was born in Rotterdam, the Netherlands, his mother a native New Yorker, with roots in Aruba and St. Maarten, and his father from Suriname.
 As a child, Sun and his family settled in Suriname until his early teens, following which they relocated to Texas.

 His exposure to diversity of culture in childhood became the foundation for his music, which as a mixed-race teenager in Texas became indelibly important for his sense of identity and creativity.

-Sun attended the University of Houston.
+Sun graduated from the University of Houston with a degree in accounting.